 If you want to be featured by the Student Engagement Office, please email your information and request at seo@holyfamily.edu.
-Please send original pictures as a separate file with an accompanying text.
-Whole flyers cannot be posted.
+Please send original photos as a separate file with an accompanying text. must be resized and cannot be posted as is.